Sound offon

 Maritime Corporation

-Franman has always aspired to be a leader in Greek and international markets.
-This has fuelled its drive to expand its partnerships and hence its offerings to shipowners.
+Franman has always aspired to be a leader in its field.
+This has fueled its drive to expand its partnerships and hence its offerings to shipowners.

-During these 3 decades the company has equipped 4,500 newbuildings.
-Today, the company connects 700 shipping companies with 155 suppliers of equipment and services.
+During these 33 years, the company has equipped 5,500 newbuildings.
+Today, the company connects 700 shipping companies with 200 suppliers of equipment and services.

-In 2021 Franman was the proud recipient of the Lloyds List Piraeus International Centre Award.
+In 2020 Franman received the Efkranti Shipping Award for "Best Strategic Communication" and in 2021 was the proud recipient of the Lloyds List Piraeus International Centre Award.

 Costis J. Frangoulis Founder, President & CEO